 This popular identity theft racket occurs when scammers send you an email disguised as a legitimate business or organization in hopes that you will provide them with personal data such as account numbers, passwords or your Social Security numbers.
 These emails are often very cleverly crafted, using exact logos and return email addresses that seem legit.

 How to avoid this scam: Never click through links on emails unless you know the sender.
-Do not ever send secure personal data in an email.
+Never send secure personal data in an email.
 If a business is claiming they need to confirm your personal information, close the email and log into your account through the official website to update your information.
 You may also want to contact the business to confirm it did not send the email and alert staff to a potential scam.

 You’ve heard the saying, “If it’s too good to be true, it probably isn’t.”
 Keep this in mind when you get emails or phone calls suggesting that you’re about to be rich.
 Scammers will send out official-looking letters or emails with news of huge IRS refunds or winning lotteries – all you have to do is send them your bank account number so they can deposit the funds.
 Once criminals have your bank account number, they can do all kinds of financial damage.

 How to avoid this scam: The IRS will only contact you with a letter sent to your direct address.
 Never give your bank account number to anyone you don’t know.

 A thief can steal your personal information and use your identity to see doctors, obtain prescriptions or file claims with your health insurance provider.
 Not only does this scam cost insurance companies millions of dollars each year, it could also affect your own medical records, treatment plans and possibly your credit score.